-You should have a process for when face coverings are worn within your school and how they should be removed.
-You should communicate this process clearly to pupils, staff and visitors and allow for adjustments to be made for pupils with SEND who may be distressed if required to remove a face covering against their wishes.
+You should have a process for when face coverings are worn within your school and how they should be removed, for example when pupils arrive at school wearing them.
+You should communicate this process clearly to pupils, staff and visitors and allow for adjustments to be made for those who may be distressed if required to remove a face covering against their wishes.

-Safe wearing of face coverings requires the:
+Safe wearing of face coverings necessitates:

-- cleaning of hands before and after touching including to remove or put them - safe storage of them in individual, sealable plastic bags between use
+- cleaning hands before and after touching face coverings, including to remove or put them on - safely storing face coverings in individual, sealable plastic bags between use - not touching the front of face coverings during use or when removing them

 Where a face covering becomes damp, it should not be worn, and the face covering should be replaced carefully.
-Staff and pupils may consider bringing a spare face covering to wear if their face covering becomes damp during the day.
+Staff may consider bringing a spare face covering to wear if their face covering becomes damp during the day.